-The Sanctuary Manager may consult with the Council prior to taking such an action.
+The sanctuary superintendent may consult with the council prior to taking such an action.

-- 4. An alternate (from the same government entity) of a governmental Council member may attend a Council meeting on occasion if the Chair and Sanctuary Manager are notified in advance of any meeting at which an alternate will represent the Council member, including the name, address and position of the individual designated.
-An alternate may not name another alternate. - 5.
-As each non-governmental seat becomes vacant and the process for selection of a new member (described under Appointments) is conducted, the Sanctuary Manager shall recommend to the Director the member and alternate from among the top three candidates resulting from the review process.
+5. As each non-governmental seat becomes vacant and the process for selection of a new member (described under Appointments) is conducted, the sanctuary superintendent shall recommend to the director the member from among the top three candidates resulting from the review process.
+The Mariners' Museum seat shall have both a member and an alternate, both of which shall be selected from among the top three candidates.
 The alternate shall have all the rights of the member at such times the alternate is officially substituting for the member.
-The Chair and the Sanctuary Manager shall be notified by the member before an alternate officially attends a meeting.
+The chair and the sanctuary superintendent shall be notified by the member before an alternate officially attends a meeting.
 The alternate may also be appointed to complete a primary member's term if that member resigns or is removed.